 EDGLRD street_v02

-I got the privilege to create and direct a short film at EDGLRD from an idea by filmmaker Harmony Korine.
-In those first days the talk revolved around one subject, games.
-Scenes that follow game logic deliberately break the rules of film.
-We would lean on brand new AI and the power of realtime rendering to capture this feeling.
-Harmony and creative director Joao Rosa came to me with an idea to create a short that channeled the pulse of Miami street racing with bright lights, tight crowds, and chaotic energy.
+I got the privilege to create and direct a short film at EDGLRD based on an idea by filmmaker Harmony Korine.
+Early conversations at the studio focused on games and ways to use game logic to disrupt conventional film language.
+We used emerging AI tools and realtime rendering to explore that intersection.
+Harmony and creative director Joao Rosa brought me an initial concept rooted in Miami street racing, with bright lights, dense crowds, and a high energy atmosphere.
 Unreal Engine was the natural choice to fuse game logic with cinema at 30 frames per second.

-The short landed where we wanted it.
-Harmony took the piece forward with Drain Gang.
-Bladee and Yung Lean brought their own energy.
-The collaboration turned into a music video built on the same configuration.
-EDGLRD and Boiler Room staged it in Miami during Art Basel.
-The room was restless in the right way.
-Press covered it and the work traveled.
+The finished short achieved the result we were aiming for.
+Harmony later developed the concept further with Drain Gang, with Bladee and Yung Lean bringing their own direction to the project.
+It ultimately evolved into a music video built on the same foundation.
+EDGLRD and Boiler Room presented it in Miami during Art Basel, where it was well received and covered by the press.

 https://www.indiewire.com/news/general-news/watch-harmony-korine-directed-music-video-bladee-1234999398/